joeyulivecn/joeyulivecn.github.io/README.md

+## The Three Ways: The Principles Underpinning DevOps
-- System Thinking
+- The First Way: System Thinking
-- Amplify Feedback Loop
+- The Second Way: Amplify Feedback Loop
-- Culture of Continual Experimentation and Learning
+- The Third Way: Culture of Continual Experimentation and Learning

 ## Articles